 Sector Short Term (6-12 months) Medium Term (12-24 months) Long Term (24 months+) Transport Infrastructure Clean up rivers, drainage systems and restore hydraulic capacity of bridges by removing blocks, trees or materials Safely trigger active landslides (blocks, trees, unstable materials, etc.) and conduct initial assessment of landslides.
-Undertake urgent abutment reconstruction, foundation stabilization and approach protection of partially damaged or undermined bridges Install temporary crossings, place blocks or gabion cages to stabilize walls Continue with road and bridge repairs, Prepare technical design and construction guidelines Strengthen meteorological services, develop flood models and assess landslide risks Conduct preliminary technical studies, prepare designs and bidding documents for repair and reconstruction of severely damaged sections.
-Perform a comprehensive and detailed condition assessment of the road network and prepare a multiyear investment mitigation action plan.
+Undertake urgent abutment reconstruction, foundation stabilization and approach protection of partially damaged or undermined bridges Install temporary crossings, place blocks or gabion cages to stabilize walls construction guidelines - Strengthen meteorological services, develop flood models and assess landslide risks - Conduct preliminary technical studies, prepare designs and bidding documents for repair and reconstruction of severely damaged sections.
 Continue with the reconstruction of roads and bridges Ensure that all major reconstruction and new development adhere to the design and technical guidelines developed Use an asset management system to track reconstruction and to prioritize investments Continuously assess the condition of infrastructure and identify vulnerable sections Air and Sea Ports Immediate replacement of damaged electrical equipment and electronics.
 This would include all security installations, luggage handling, computers, and both ground to ground and ground to air communications equipment.
 Landing lights and precision approach lighting are essential.
 Immediate repair of physical infrastructure, including the end of runway 60, the washed away portions of the apron, the drive-up and car parking areas affected, and the security fence.
 Immediate repair of any emergency response infrastructure (fire engines, ambulances) that are currently not operating.
 Reinforce the earthen dam with more permanent materials such as concrete Develop a feasibility study to evaluate: the probabilities and risks facing the airport and their mitigation by, for example, building river defenses, and; Identification of potential future sites for constructing a new, safer airport. - Carry out the findings of the feasibility study be they extensive fortifications of the current airport, or the building of a newer facility with higher capacities on a more secure site.